The dark secrets of leadership that no-one talks about.

 It doesn’t matter if you’re “the coolest boss” ever1.
 Not even twelve shots of vodka will change the fact that you have hiring and firing power.
 You negotiate people’s salaries and you allow them to put food on their tables.

 Yes, you might miss a crazy fun night out.
 Yes, they might think you’re boring.
 But it doesn’t change what the right thing to do is:

 8. Always Take Time-Outs

 When a decision is needed, take a quick time-out, then make the decision.
 In the long run, your team will respect your sound judgment.

-Here’s yet another military learning:
+Here’s yet another military leadership hack:

 You’re navigating your team through the woods.
 After a while, you realize that you’re lost.